NGcodeX/NGcodeX-Community/README.md

 ## About NGcodeX Community

-[NGcodeX](https://ngcodex.com) is a dynamic community that focuses on three main modules: Dev Session, Gaming, and Enterprise.
+[NGcodeX](https://ngcodex.com) is a dynamic student community that focuses on three main modules: Dev Session, Gaming, and Enterprise.
 We aim to create an inclusive environment where developers, gaming enthusiasts, and professionals can learn, collaborate, and contribute to various projects.

 ## Modules